Toymat01/Exploratory-Sales-Analysis---Superstore-Dataset./README.md

 - Business implication:
   - Regions with high sales but slower delivery times may benefit from operational improvements.
   - Clean temporal data allows decision-makers to align logistics performance with sales growth trends.
+  - Clean date fields enabled time-based analysis, making the dataset suitablefor future sales trend and seasonality studies.

 ## Regional Summary Visualization
 ![Regional Sales Summary](visuals/regional_summary.png)
+This chart summarizes total sales, total orders, and the average number of delivery days by region.
+The analysis was only possible after resolving inconsistent date formats and converting them into proper DATE types.

 - The dataset is now ready for further analysis, such as sales trends, top products, and customer behavior.